 A left-click loads the search result in the active tab while a middle-click opens it in a new one.
-The right-click menu is not accessible in that form.
+The right-click menu is not accessible in the form unfortunately.

 Good find.